Many issues are caused by pelvic floor dysfunction!

 Symptoms of Dysfunction may include:

-Urinary problems, such as urgency, painful urination, incomplete bladder emptying, leakage and inability to hold.
+Urinary problems, including urgency and frequency, painful urination, incomplete bladder emptying, leakage and inability to hold.

 Pain or pressure in the vagina or rectum